ssssszj/RCA/README.md

 HeartDisease: https://www.kaggle.com/datasets/oktayrdeki/heart-disease

-We don't offer preprocess code, as it's quite easy-just transform tabular data to unstructured labels and texts.
+You need to transform tabular data to unstructured texts and labels.

 ## Running Experiments
 Now you can run experiment happily.
 Don't forget to set your llm api_key.
 For details, see utils/llm.py.